AdobeDocs/pass.en/help/authentication/allow-mvpd-selectn-dialog.md

 ## Solution {#solution}

-In the `displayProviderDialog()` callback, Adobe Primetime authentication returns all of the MVPDs integrated with the selected Programmer (Requestor ID).
+In the `displayProviderDialog()` callback, Adobe Pass authentication returns all of the MVPDs integrated with the selected Programmer (Requestor ID).
 But the Programmer can apply a filter on the return array of MVPDs and display only those that are in both lists.

 ## Example {#example}